Oxyhydrogen: Properties

-When either of the gases are mixed in excess of this ratio, or when mixed with an inert gas like nitrogen, the heat must spread throughout a greater quantity of matter and the flame temperature will be lower.
+When either of the gases are mixed in excess of this ratio, or when mixed with an inert gas like nitrogen, the heat must spread throughout a greater quantity of matter, reducing flame temperature.

+Oxyhydrogen is explosive and can detonate when ignited, releasing a large amount of energy.
+This is often demonstrated in classroom environments in which teachers fill a balloon with the gas, due to the easy access of hydrogen and oxygen.

 Production by electrolysis

-A pure stoichiometric mixture may be obtained by water electrolysis, which uses an electric current to dissociate the water molecules:
+A precisely stoichiometric mixture may be obtained by water electrolysis, which uses an electric current to dissociate the water molecules: